 - Price: $3,695

-If you’re looking for an excellent option for photo and video, check out this option from Sony.
+If you’re looking for an excellent option to capture video and photography, check out this option from Sony.
 Although pricy, it has rave reviews and is also a #1 seller.
 This advanced hybrid camera will not only help you with video streaming but can also provide top-quality photography for your media team.

 Although the Sony a7 III is a cheaper option, it has a recording limit of 29 minutes, whereas the a7 IV has an unlimited recording limit.
-The Sony a7 IV offers S-Cinetone, S-Log3, and Other Color and Gamma Controls and real-time eye AF during video recording,
+The Sony a7 IV offers S-Cinetone, S-Log3, and Other Color and Gamma Controls and real-time eye AF for recording video.

 - 4K 60p Video in 10-Bit, S-Cinetone